 - If distanceThresh and referenceLocation are broadcast in SystemInformationBlock31-NB, and if the UE supports location-based measurement initiation and has obtained its location:

-- If referenceLocation is set to fixedCell, referenceLocation is used as serving cell reference location.
-If referenceLocation is set to movingCell, the UE derives the serving cell reference location based on ephemeris, epochTime, referenceLocation and the UE location.
+- If referenceLocation is set to fixedReferenceLocation and the UE supports location-based measurement initiation for fixed cell, the referenceLocation is used as serving cell reference location.
+If the distance between UE and serving cell location is shorter than distanceThresh, the UE may choose not to perform intra-frequency measurements.
+Else, the UE shall perform intra-frequency measurements.

-- If the distance between the UE and serving cell reference location is shorter than distanceThresh, the UE may choose not to perform inter-frequency measurements.
+- If referenceLocation is set to movingReferenceLocation and the UE supports location-based measurement initiation for moving cell the UE derives the serving cell reference location based on ephemeris, epochTime and referenceLocation.
+If the distance between the UE and serving cell reference location is shorter than distanceThresh, the UE may choose not to perform inter-frequency measurements.
 Else, the UE shall perform inter-frequency measurements.

 - Else, the UE may choose not to perform inter-frequency measurements.